codegold79/100DaysOfCode/log.md

 **Thoughts** There are a lot of errors in my postsvc code because I don't have the post.proto and the generated proto buffer files.
 I don't know how to get those changes into my local branch until those branches are merged to mater.
 Maybe what I should try to do next time is try to get multiple branches merged into a local branch, so I can try to build and run the code.
 It'd be great to try out what's been written so far.

 **Link(s) to Work** https://github.com/OpenEugene/openboard.git, https://github.com/OpenEugene/openboard/pull/49/commits

+### Day 28: Tuesday, August 30, 2019

+**Today's Progress** I continued Ry's Git Tutorial and practiced more git commands.
+I didn't know until today that a merge commit is a merge of 3 commits and that the most recent commit still points to the two parent commits.

+**Thoughts** It was a very busy week, so I had to skip a couple of days in the challenge.
+The upcoming week is a lot less busy.

+**Link(s) to Work** https://github.com/codegold79/ry-git-tutorial